repli2dev/scienceslam/docs/DEVELOPING.md

 ### Opening/closing registration and tickets

 Opening/closing slam registration is done in administration on the slam (event).
+In this case no cache deletion is needed.

 Ticket block can be updated in `app/templates/Page/show.latte`.
 After changing do not forget to delete cache.